doubleirish/jwsc_getting_started/README.md

 | sdk use <candidate> <version>      | sdk use gradle 2.8      | switch to a differnt version of installed software  |

-the following is the list of software automatically installed by sdkman in the vagrant file
+The following is the list of software automatically installed by sdkman in the vagrant file
 ```
 sdk install maven
 sdk install springboot